w3c/web-performance/charter.md

 * performance data analysis techniques or algorithms.

-### Success Criteria

-In order to advance to [Proposed Recommendation](https://www.w3.org/2020/Process-20200915/#RecsPR), each specification is expected to have at least two independent implementations of each feature defined in the specification.

-Each specification should contain a section detailing any [known security](https://www.w3.org/TR/security-privacy-questionnaire/), fingerprinting, and privacy implications, and suggested [mitigation strategies](https://w3c.github.io/perf-security-privacy/) for implementers, Web authors, and end users.
-The group should not publish a specification if acceptable mitigation strategies cannot be found.

-Normative specification changes are generally expected to have a corresponding set of tests, either in the form of new tests or modifications to existing tests, or must include the rationale for why test updates are not required for the proposed update.

 ## Deliverables

+Updated document status is available on the [group publication status page](https://www.w3.org/groups/wg/webperf/publications).

+Draft state indicates the state of the deliverable at the time of the charter approval.

+The Working Group intends to publish the latest state of their work as Candidate Recommendations, upgrading specifications with Candidate Recommendation Snapshots.
+Alternatively, ongoing work may be published as Recommendations to be updated further with Candidate Changes.

-The WG expects to gradually move all of its deliverables to a Living Standard CR model.
+The Working Group expects to gradually move all of its deliverables to this model.
 Beyond that, the WG expects to converge at least some of its deliverables into a smaller number of specifications.

 ### Normative Specifications